Metroplex (album)

 Metroplex is the third studio album by American singer Lutricia McNeal.
 It was first released by Bonnier Music on 18 November 2002 in Sweden.

 Background

-Much of Metroplex was recorded recorded in Los Angeles, London, and Sundsvall, with the bulk of the set being produced by duo Fresh & Sweet at Sidelake Studios.
+Much of Metroplex was recorded in Los Angeles, London, and Sundsvall, with the bulk of the set being produced by duo Fresh & Sweet at Sidelake Studios.

 Critical reception

 laut.de editor Alexander Engelen rated Metroplex three out of five stars and described it as "danceable feelgood pop/R&B."